 Skin that contains increased levels of melanin requires special consideration and treatment.
 Dermatology has never been a “one size fits all” practice, and our clients with a range of black and brown skin deserve the specific expertise designed to diagnose and treat conditions that affect their beautiful dark skin.

 As one of the top dermatologist for African American skin in Hollywood, FL we offer treatment for patients in every shade range.
 Our clients have ethnicities that represent all the corners of the world, including the Hispanic, Latinx, East or West Indian, African, South American, or anyone else with unique levels of melanin in their skin.
-Because of how skin reacts to treatment, it is highly likely that more guarded or aggressive treatments may be necessary.
+Because of how dark skin reacts to treatment, it is highly likely that more guarded or aggressive treatments may be necessary.
 For conditions like psoriasis, mole removal, or acne treatment, medications may have different impacts on African American, Hispanic, Indian, Native, or Latinx skin.

-Our doctors have spent time studying the specific requirements inherent to dark skin dermatology.
+Our nearby dermatologists for black skin have spent time studying the specific requirements inherent to dark skin dermatology.
 We treat the following common skin conditions, as well as others that may not be listed here.
 Your best course of action is to call and speak with one of our expert staffers to schedule a consultation.

 The best way to treat dark skin acne is to treat it for a longer period of time, and with more aggressive medications.
 At Minars, we often recommend benzoyl peroxide, salicylic acid, or retinol to treat the acne itself.
 We also use bleaching creams for hyperpigmentation and other dark skin acne treatments that can help lighten the brown spots caused by hyperpigmentation and may prescribe light acne peels and other types of solutions unique to dark skin.